jasonrichardsmith/sentry/README.md

 Sentry is a Webhook Validating Admission Controller that enforces rules cluster wide on objects in Kubernetes prior to admission.

-This project is in Beta Release

 ## Rules

 Sentry currently supports the below enforcement rules.

 If they are not set in the config.yaml with "enabled" set to true, they will not be enforced.

-Each can ignore a set of namespaces.
+Each rule can ignore a set of namespaces.

-"type" targets the Kuberentes object type.
+To enforce different configurations you can launch this admission controller under different names with different configurations.

 ### Limits